- HDR Tutorial

-For $149.99 a year (Even cheaper with 20% off STUCKINCUSTOMS SmugMug Coupon), you have all the tools and infrastructure you need to start out!
+For $300 a year (click here to save $60!), you have all the tools and infrastructure you need to start out!

 In years past, you might have been forced to spend thousands of dollars on a website and integrate a clunky e-commerce solution that was more trouble than it was worth.
 Putting together a payment mechanism for your customers is no small task.
 There are already a lot of Pros on SmugMug that have helped to shape the photographer and client experience so everything is perfect.

 If you are a wedding photographer, then this is an amazing way to get quality work to your clients.
 I know many wedding photographers that swear by SmugMug — and they are right to do so!

 And..being optimistic… you really don’t have to sell THAT much to make up for the yearly fee, do you?

 If you do not want to sell your photos, then you can choose one of the other options on SmugMug, which are very well priced.
 I’ve been paying Flickr for years and years… and I can’t believe how much more value I get out of SmugMug for a comparable price.